Collin-1/C-Sharp-basics/README.md

 docker-compose up
 ```
 Docker will run to services, :
-To login in adminer use the below credentials:
+To login in adminer use the below credentials but only after you have ran the migrations:

 ```
 System   :  MS SQL
 Server   :  sql-server-db